nikhilweee/nikhilweee.github.io/content/blog/002-ghost-blog.md

 # 3. Secure your server

-These steps are not necessary, but _strictly recommended_.
+These steps are not necessary, but _highly recommended_.
 I have skipped explaining them for brevity.
 Consult the DigitalOcean
 [community tutorials](https://www.digitalocean.com/community/tutorial_series/new-ubuntu-14-04-server-checklist)
 which explains all these steps in detail.